Emergency estate planning for Coronavirus patients

 Estate planning becomes increasingly important when you consider that you and your family may be confined and isolated in your homes in a self quarantined situation without the ability to meet with an estate planning attorney.

 At The Law Office of David W. Foley, we are prepared to handle emergency estate planning cases in California.
 We can help you get a living trust fast without having to come to our office.
 We make it possible for you to get a living trust via mail or email.
-Contact us to begin the process.Schedule your FREE Consultation
+Contact us to begin the process.Schedule your Consultation